archil-l/archil.io/content/work.en.md

 ![New Forms Experience](https://helpv2.quickbase.com/hc/article_attachments/27269565298196)

 New forms were released in 2023 and offered form builders a drag-and-drop WYSIWYG experience when designing forms.
-I personally built and refined more than dozen field components and embeded existing reports into the new form experience.
+I personally built and refined more than dozen field components and embedded existing reports into the new form experience.
 These are my contributions:

 - Built and improved 10+ field components for the new forms.
 Dealt with numbers, decimals, strings, dates as well as more complex types like users and file attachments;
 - Developed reusable components across several internal libraries;